What is direct primary care?

 The fees for direct primary care will vary from one office to another.
 Pricing generally varies by age, with the lowest rates for children ($20 to $75 per month is common) and the highest rates for older adults, who will sometimes pay up to $150 per month for a direct primary care membership.
 But in most cases, the monthly fee is in the range of $50 to $100 per member.2

-Discounted rates for couples or families are generally available, or for paying on a quarterly or annual basis instead of monthly.
-And the rate for children will often vary depending on whether an adult is also enrolling along with the child.
-A one-time enrollment fee is often charged in addition to the membership fee.
+Discounted rates may be available for couples or families, or for paying on a quarterly or annual basis instead of monthly.
+And the rate for children might also vary depending on whether an adult is also enrolling along with the child.
+Direct primary care practices often require a one-time enrollment fee in addition to the membership fee.

 What services are covered with a direct primary care membership?

-The specific services that you can receive via a direct primary care membership will depend on the direct primary care office you choose, and the scope of their practice.
-Many direct primary care memberships include in-person and virtual office visits (and sometimes home/mobile visits), text/phone consultations with the medical provider, wellness visits, nutritional/weight management counseling, sutures, biopsy/excisions, cryotherapy, chronic disease management, sports physicals, etc.
+The specific services that you can receive via a direct primary care membership will depend on the direct primary care office you choose, and the scope of the practice.
+Many direct primary care memberships include in-person and virtual office visits (and sometimes home/mobile visits), text/phone consultations with the medical provider, wellness visits, nutritional/weight management counseling, sutures, biopsy/excisions, cryotherapy, chronic disease management, sports physicals, etc.4

-Some direct primary care practices have on-staff professionals who can provide services such as mental health care, acupuncture, chiropractic care, etc. And it’s common for direct primary care practices to offer some basic laboratory and immunization/pharmacy services, albeit with a cost that the patient has to pay in addition to their membership fee.
+Some direct primary care practices have on-staff professionals who can provide services such as mental health care, acupuncture, chiropractic care, etc. And it's common for direct primary care practices to offer some basic laboratory, imaging, and/or immunization/pharmacy services, albeit with a cost that the patient has to pay in addition to their membership fee.
+But the DPC clinic may offer wholesale pricing for these services, resulting in lower out-of-pocket for the patient.5

 However, direct primary care practices generally do not offer a full suite of outpatient services, as their focus is on primary care.
-So things like colonoscopies, obstetrical care, outpatient surgery, vasectomies, imaging (MRI, CT, ultrasound, x-ray, etc.), and specialty medicine do not tend to be covered with a DPC membership.
-And DPC memberships will not give members access to care provided in other locations, such as the hospital, an outpatient surgery center, or an urgent care clinic.
+So services such as colonoscopies, obstetrical care, outpatient surgery, vasectomies, imaging (MRI, CT, ultrasound, x-ray, etc.), and specialty medicine do not tend to be covered with a DPC membership.6 And DPC memberships do not cover care provided to members in other locations, such as the hospital, an outpatient surgery center, or an urgent care clinic.

 Is a direct primary care membership a type of health insurance?

-No. Direct primary care is not considered minimum essential coverage under the Affordable Care Act.
-And more than half the states have enacted laws that explicitly exempt DPC from state insurance laws and insurance commissioner oversight.3
+No. Direct primary care is not considered minimum essential coverage under the Affordable Care Act and more than half the states have enacted laws that explicitly exempt DPC from state insurance laws and insurance commissioner oversight.7

 Do I still need health insurance if I have a direct primary care membership?

 Yes.
 Relying on a DPC membership by itself is not recommended.
 Direct primary care memberships give patients access to a variety of primary care.
-But people still need real health insurance in case they end up needing medical care that goes beyond basic primary care.
+But people still need health insurance in case they end up needing medical care that goes beyond the basic primary care services available through a DPC membership.

-Combining a direct primary care plan with an ACA-compliant health plan (purchased on-exchange or off-exchange) can be a good way to put those worries to rest.
-The DPC membership will allow unlimited access to a primary care provider who can take care of the patient’s basic needs.
-And the health insurance plan will be there as a safety net in case more significant or specialty care is needed.
-(Taro Health, which offers Marketplace/exchange health plans in Oklahoma and Maine, includes a DPC membership with all of their plans.4)
+Combining a direct primary care membership with an ACA-compliant health plan (purchased on-exchange or off-exchange) might be an option for some people.
+The DPC membership will allow unlimited access to a primary care provider who can take care of the patient's basic needs.
+And the health insurance plan will be there in case more significant or specialty care is needed.
+(Mending, formerly Taro Health, which offers Marketplace/exchange health plans in Oklahoma and Maine, includes a DPC membership with all of its plans,8 and notes that many local DPC practices partner with Mending despite not accepting any other insurance.9

-When you’re shopping for a DPC + health insurance combination, you’ll still want to keep in mind the regular tips on picking a health plan.
-But the DPC membership will give you a bit of extra leeway, as you won’t need to worry about using the health insurance plan for your routine primary care.
+When you're shopping for a DPC paired with major medical health insurance, consider these tips for choosing a health plan.
+But the DPC membership may give you a bit of extra leeway, as you won't need to worry about using the health insurance plan for your routine primary care.

 You'll still want to make sure that the health plan has in-network specialists and hospitals that are conveniently located.
 And you can check with the DPC practice to see if there is a particular hospital/provider system that they recommend and use for referrals.
 If so, it may make life easier if you pick a health insurance plan that has that provider system in its network.